Data Storytelling: How to Tell a Great Story with Data?

 What is Data Storytelling?

-Data storytelling is a method of communicating insights and information derived from data through the use of compelling narratives, visuals, and data-driven evidence.
-It involves presenting data in a way that makes it easier for people to understand, engage with, and draw meaningful conclusions from the information presented.
+Data storytelling communicates insights and information derived from data through compelling narratives, visuals, and data-driven evidence.
+It involves presenting data to make it easier for people to understand, engage with, and draw meaningful conclusions from the information presented.
 By weaving data into a cohesive and persuasive story, data storytelling enables organizations and individuals to make informed decisions, influence stakeholders, and create impactful presentations.

 Why Do We Need Data Storytelling?

-The art of storytelling is simple and complex at the same time.
-Stories provoke thought and bring out insights that could not have been understood or explained before.
-It’s often overlooked in data-driven operations as we believe it’s a trivial task.
+The art of Data storytelling is simple and complex at the same time.
+Stories provoke thought and bring out insights that could not have been understood or explained.
+However, it’s often overlooked in data-driven operations because we believe it’s trivial.
+We fail to understand that the best stories not presented well are useless!

-The best example of needing stories and visuals to explain data is the Anscombe’s Quartet.
-The Anscombe’s Quartet is a set of four datasets with very similar statistical summaries, but completely different when you visualize them.
+The best example of needing stories and visuals to explain data is Anscombe’s Quartet.
+Anscombe’s Quartet is a set of four datasets with very similar statistical summaries but completely different when visualizing them.

-These are the four datasets used during the depiction of the Anscombe’s Quartet.
+These are the four datasets used to depict the Anscombe’s Quartet.
 If we look at mere numbers, we find that their summary statistics are almost identical.

 Let’s see how they appear when we visualize them.